sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <h4>Smoothing Cosine Similarity Values</h4>
+<p></p>

 Next, to reduce noise and highlight meaningful trends, we applied a Gaussian smoothing filter to the cosine similarity values.
 This technique helps clarify patterns by averaging adjacent points in the time series, resulting in smoother curves that better represent the underlying data.
 <p></p>
 <h4>Creating the Plot</h4>
+<p></p>
-<p>The smoothed cosine similarity values for both channel pairs were plotted against their corresponding time points.
-Key details of the plot include:</p>
+The smoothed cosine similarity values for both channel pairs were plotted against their corresponding time points.
+Key details of the plot include:
 <ul>
     <li><strong>X-axis:</strong> Time in minutes and seconds, with custom ticks to reduce clutter, ensuring a clear and focused visualization.</li>
     <li><strong>Y-axis:</strong> Cosine similarity values, representing the strength of connectivity between the selected EEG channels.</li>